top of page

 The I Ching and Economic Reserves: An Unconventional Perspective

 The I Ching, or "易经" (Yìjīng), is one of the world's oldest divination systems.
 Comprising 64 hexagrams, it provides insights into the various states or processes of change.
-While the I Ching is traditionally used for spiritual and personal guidance, can it offer insights into the conceptual framework surrounding a nation's economic reserves?
+While the I Ching is traditionally used for spiritual and personal guidance, it also holds the potential to offer unique insights into the conceptual framework surrounding a nation's economic reserves.

 1. Hexagram 11: 泰 (T'ai)